 Aithent SAR Manager is Software as a Service solution offered at a subscription of $100 a month, regardless of the number of reports filed.
 Those who sign‐up for the service between August 24, and September 30, 2010 can realize a 25 percent savings off the monthly subscription for the first six months of service, which is planned to begin October 1, 2010.
 Organizations that prefer to pre‐pay 12 months of service can realize further savings.
 A single annual payment for Aithent SAR Manager is $1,000.

-This innovative approach wipes away any resistance to move from a paper‐and‐pencil‐based system to the Web and a secure, highly intuitive, automated service that provides essential case management, eliminates errors and provides instant acknowledgement and a documented audit trail of the filing to make regulatory compliance certain.
+This innovative approach wipes away any resistance to move from a paper‐and‐pencil‐based system to the Web and a secure, highly intuitive, automated service that provides essential case management, eliminates errors and provides instant acknowledgment and a documented audit trail of the filing to make regulatory compliance certain.

-For example, in the critical area of BSA/AML monitoring, instead of merely entering suspicious transactions into a SAR, Aithent SAR Manager offers a mechanism to provide a rationale for filing a SAR.
-It lets a financial institution’s compliance group aggregate, organize and analyze all the related case information and items, transaction records, the names of all parties and investigators’ notes, ensuring regulators will understand why the SAR was submitted.
+For example, in the critical area of BSA/AML monitoring, instead of merely entering suspicious transactions into a SAR, the Aithent SAR Manager offers a mechanism to provide a rationale for filing a SAR.
+It lets a financial institution’s compliance group aggregate, organize and analyze all the related case information and items, transaction records, the names of all parties, and investigators’ notes, ensuring regulators will understand why the SAR was submitted.

 “FinCEN helps safeguard our financial systems from abuse by promoting transparency in the U.S. and internationally.
 This is done, in part, by gathering and analyzing data on potential and actual illegal activities from banks and credit unions, and other institutions that deal with money transactions,” said N. Venu Gopal, Aithent’s CEO.
-“Since financial crimes like check, credit and debit card fraud, bogus loan applications and money laundering schemes have been, and will continue to be, on the rise, the federal government has been seeking to make the SAR an e‐filing process.
+“Since financial crimes like check, credit and debit card fraud, bogus loan applications, and money laundering schemes have been, and will continue to be, on the rise, the federal government has been seeking to make the SAR an e‐filing process.
 Aithent SAR Manager makes it easy.

-for institutions hesitant to move from a paper‐based method to a browser‐based one.
+For institutions hesitant to move from a paper‐based method to a browser‐based one.
 Aithent SAR Manager is secure and helps to realize savings in the process, with as much as a 50 percent reduction in time spent on each report, elimination of paper and certified mailing costs, among others.”
 Aithent SAR Manager can allow reallocation of personnel to customer‐facing activities.
 It will also let an institution deal easily and affordably with increasing pressure from regulators to move the SAR process online and provides an electronic audit trail.
 Regulators are pushing for e‐filing so pertinent information about fraud or terrorism financing can get to law enforcement agencies as quickly as possible.
 FinCEN reports a paper‐based filing takes 11 days to be processed while one filed electronically can result in information being distributed in just two days.

 Perhaps more than productivity enhancements, financial institutions want and need a system that will improve compliance issues.
 Aithent SAR Manager presents a user with a simple‐to‐grasp series of screens that always include the latest requirements and helps the report to be complete and correct the first time by automatically eliminating errors.
 An automated stage‐by‐stage review and approval process ensures internal compliance.
-If there is a need to change the SAR at any stage, it can be done easily with Aithent SAR Manager, without a single sheet of paper wasted.
+If there is a need to change the SAR at any stage, it can be done easily with the Aithent SAR Manager, without a single sheet of paper wasted.
 SAR notification and filing dates are tracked using Aithent SAR Manager, allowing an institution to conform to the 30‐day SAR filing regulation as well as FinCEN record‐keeping requirements.

-About Aithent Aithent creates high‐value solutions for the information management needs of financial services, government, healthcare and insurance organizations around the globe.
+Aithent creates high‐value solutions for the information management needs of financial services, government, healthcare and insurance organizations around the globe.
 Since 1991, Aithent has built an enviable record of innovation to help advance operational efficiency and performance by developing and applying technology in uniquely effective ways.
 The company has been involved in the development and implementation of fraud prevention and investigation technology since 1998.